womanonrails/presentation-functional-programming-in-ruby/presentation.md

 class: middle

-# How put something to the block?
+## How to put something to the block?

 ```ruby
 my_own_block(5)